VoxForge/voxforge.github.io/es/Read.md

   audio_too_soft: >
     Your recording is too soft!  </br>Please increase your volume, delete this recording and re-record
+  no_trailing_silence: >
+    No trailing silence.
+You cut your recording off (clicked 'stop' too early) </br>Please delete and re-record this prompt.
+  no_speech: >
+    No Speech </br>Please delete and re-record this prompt.

 # script below gets loaded in {{ content }} section of layout page
 ---